omarmoreta/blackjack-casino-game/README.md

 When the dealer is at or over 17 they must stand and cannot draw anymore cards.

 If a player's hand is equal to the dealer's hand that is a push and no one wins.

+The dealer only reveals one card while the player decides to stand or hit for more draws from the deck.

+Players can insure a hand when the dealer draws an Ace as the first card, in case they have a blackjack.